 My adventures in animal raising are only just beginning.
 Several years ago, I was confronted with the horrors that are industrial animal production.
-I know that most farmers are just trying to make a living (one of the nicest men I know runs a concentration camp for pigs), but honestly, we’ve got to do a heck of a lot better.
+I know that most farmers are just trying to make a living, but honestly, we’ve got to do a heck of a lot better.
 I was vegan for four years but gave it up after developing increasingly acute symptoms of hypoglycemia.
 Now my goal is to produce as many of my own animal-derived foods as possible.
 So far, I’ve raised laying hens and some broiler chickens (as well as one nasty-tasting rooster), but I hope to expand soon into dairy–likely by way of goats.

 While you’ll find that I often mention France in this blog (et y file une phrase de français de temps à autre), I am currently cottage farming in Virginia, right on the border between USDA Zones 7a and 7b.
 When I’m not digging, hoeing, cooking, or canning, I’m most likely madly scribbling sentences in a notebook or typing furiously on my laptop.
 You can find some of my non-garden-related writing on my other blog as well as on Salon.com and Felicity Huffman’s site What The Flicka.
 I am currently seeking representation for my memoir The Supreme Victory of the Heart, about how my French fiancé’s announcement that God might want him to marry a woman from his past led me to some life-changing spiritual discoveries.
 If you like stories about love, destiny, and synchronicity, this memoir is for you!